 | Contents | Background | Consultation | Objectives | WQOs | RFOs | Glossary | Bibliography | Map |

 This section explains each of the River Flow Objectives (RFOs).
-See the RFOs recommended for specific parts of the Murray River catchment.
+See the RFOs recommended for each part of the Murrumbidgee River and Lake George catchments..

 In total, there are eleven inland River Flow Objectives, each dealing with a critical element of natural river flows.

 Flow patterns in many rivers have been significantly altered and will not return to natural flow regimes.
 The NSW Government is not attempting to restore completely natural flow patterns where the community significantly benefits from altered flow patterns.
 Communities and the Government have identified important areas where we can make adjustments to maintain or improve river health while continuing to benefit from water use.